ayonli/ngrpc/README.md

     async init(): Promise<void> {
         // When the service is loaded (or reloaded), the `init()` method will be automatically
         // called, we can add some async logic inside it, for example, establishing database
-        // connection, which is normally not possible in the default `constructor()` method
+        // connection, which is normally impossible in the default `constructor()` method
         // since it doesn't support asynchronous codes.
     }

     async destroy(): Promise<void> {
         // When the app is about to stop, or the service is about to be reloaded, the `destroy()`
-        // method will be called, which gives the ability to clean up and release resource.
+        // method will be called, which gives the ability to clean up and release resources.
     }
 }
 ```